rmetzler/bliki/wiki/ethics/linkedin-intro.md

 A breach in LinkedIn proper may not imply a breach in LinkedIn Intro, and vice versa, but there must be at least some data passing back and forth for Intro to operate.
-The nature and structure of the security mechanisms that permit the "right" kind of data are not elaborated on; it's impossible to decide how well they actually insulate Intro from LinkedIn.
+The nature and structure of the security mechanisms that permit the “right” kind of data are not elaborated on; it's impossible to decide how well they actually insulate Intro from LinkedIn.
 Furthermore, a breach in LinkedIn Intro is still incredibly damaging even if it doesn't span LinkedIn itself.